comchangs/ktor-easy-spa/README.md

 # ktor-easy-spa
-A feature of ktor used for setting up single page application like Angular, React and so on
+A feature of ktor for setting up single page application like Angular, React and so on

 ## Setting
 ### Maven